Ted's Hiking World Tower Arch

 Yep.
 This is Parallel Arch ⇔

 Actually, there are two arches here.
 The Park Service refers to them as Parallel Outer and Parallel Inner.
 As I stand beneath this substantial structure, I watch all those other hikers marching by just a hundred feet away.
-Not one of them so much as glances toward me or the rocks; so they might never know what they have missed.
+Not one of them so much as glances toward me or the rocks, so they surely don't know what they are missing.

 *